Designworks

 Designworks is a global creative consultancy owned by BMW and based in Santa Monica, California, United States.
 Designworks has two further studios, in Munich, Germany and Shanghai, China.
-Established independently in 1972 by Charles Pelly, it became a wholly owned BMW Group subsidiary in 1995, and was instrumental in the design of the BMW XL Sports Activity Vehicle and the BMW 5 Series.
-Other development projects at Designworks have included the BMW electric car, BMW 8 Series (E31) seat, BMW 3 Series (E46), BMW Z8, BMW 7 Series interior, and BMW 100- and 1200 Touring motorcycles, among many others.
+Established independently in 1972 by Chuck Pelly, it became a wholly owned BMW Group subsidiary in 1995, and was instrumental in the design of the BMW XL Sports Activity Vehicle and the BMW 5 Series.
+Other development projects at Designworks have included the BMW electric car, BMW 8 Series (E31) seat, BMW 3 Series (E46), BMW Z8, BMW 7 Series interior, and BMW 100- and 1200 Touring motorcycles.

 Origins

 The design studio was founded in 1972 by designer Charles Pelly with the name DesignworksUSA (renamed Designworks in 2015).
-The company began in Malibu Canyon with three designers and early customers included Hyster and the Otis Elevator Company.
+The company began in Malibu Canyon with three designers.
+Early customers included Hyster and the Otis Elevator Company.